shreyansh-tyagi/java-projects/README.md

 ## *@Slf4j*
 * SLF4J and Apache Commons Logging APIs allow us the flexibility to change our logging framework with no impact on our code.
 And we can use Lombok's @Slf4j and @CommonsLog annotations to add the right logger instance into our class: org. slf4j.
 Logger for SLF4J and org.

+## *@Validated*
+* When Spring Boot finds an argument annotated with @Valid, it automatically bootstraps the default JSR 380 implementation — Hibernate Validator — and validates the argument.
+When the target argument fails to pass the validation, Spring Boot throws a MethodArgumentNotValidException exception.